 - Egg (for brushing on top of the puff pastry before baking)

-How to make apple dumplings with puff pastry:
+How to make apple dumplings with puff pastry

-- First you are going to peel and core your apples.
+- Apples: Peel and core your apples.

-- Then you will take your thawed puff pastry, unfold it and gently roll it out.
+- Puff pastry: Take your thawed puff pastry, unfold it, and gently roll it out.
+Cut the puff pastry into 4 equal squares.

-- Last you wrap it all up by bring the corners of your puff pastry up over the apples and pressing it closed.
+- Bake: Last you wrap it all up by bringing the corners of your puff pastry up over the apples and pressing it closed then brush with your egg wash to get that beautiful golden color.

-How to serve these easy apple dumplings
+How to serve

 I really like serving these with a good vanilla ice cream on the side because in my opinion, anything with warm apples always tastes better with vanilla ice cream.
 I also serve this with homemade whipped cream and that is just as amazing.